 For the election proposals to the General Meeting, the Supervisory Board takes care that there is an appropriate consideration of women.
 Special importance was already attached to this in the selection process for the last Supervisory Board elections in 2008.
 In reviewing potential candidates for a new election or subsequent appointments to Supervisory Board positions that have become vacant, qualified women shall be included in the selection process and shall be appropriately considered in the election proposals.
-Since the Supervisory Board elections in 2003, between 25% and 35% of the Supervisory Board members have been women.
-Six women are currently members of the Supervisory Board, which corresponds to 30%.
-We shall strive to at least maintain this number and if possible to increase the number of women among the shareholder representatives.
+On this basis and at the proposal of the Supervisory Board, the General Meeting elected Ms. Garrett-Cox to the Supervisory Board at the General Meeting on May 26, 2011.
+Since the Supervisory Board elections in 2003, between 25 % and 35 % of the Supervisory Board members have been women.
+Following the appointment of Ms. Renate Voigt to the Supervisory Board by the Register Court on November 30, 2011, the Supervisory Board now counts eight women among its members, which corresponds to 40%.
+We shall strive to maintain this number and, as appropriate, to further increase the number of women among the shareholder representatives.
+It should be taken into account that the Supervisory Board can only influence the composition of the Supervisory Board through its election proposals to the General Meeting (for information on Deutsche Bank's various diversity initiatives, please see page 163 of the Financial Report 2011.